emincanozcan/foobar.live/README.md

 Especially for development purposes, opening OBS and starting a new live stream might be a little bit boring after a while.
 Using FFMPEG is a good alternative for this kind of situations, it allows you to stream a video file to a RTMP server.
 Because of FFMPEG is a feature-rich program, there a lot of available configurations.

-If you have interest, you can take a look (FFMPEG Streaming Guid)[https://trac.ffmpeg.org/wiki/StreamingGuide] for detailed configurations, working with different data sources etc. Or If you want to just test it, you can use the command below.
+If you have interest, you can take a look [FFMPEG Streaming Guide](https://trac.ffmpeg.org/wiki/StreamingGuide) for detailed configurations, working with different data sources etc. Or If you want to just test it, you can use the command below.

 ```bash
 # Change videofilepath.mkv with your video file, $STREAM_KEY with your stream key.